ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 # Managing studies

 This is page that contains the tools to add, edit, and delete entries in the catalog.

 ## Data types and external resources

 NADA is a cataloguing tool for multiple data types.
 All data types come with a specific metadata standard and schema that will contain the metadata.
 A catalog entry is specific to one data type.
 All catalog entries can be published with external resources.

-## Data types
+### Data types

-Microdata

-Geographic

-Time series

-Tables

-Documents

-Images

-Videos

-Scripts
+-   **Microdata**: Microdata are the unit-level data on a population of individuals, households, dwellings, facilities, establishments, or other.
+They can be generated from surveys, censuses, administrative recording systems, or sensors.

+-   **Statistical tables**: Statistical tables are summary (aggregated) statistical information provided in the form of cross-tabulations, e.g., in statistics yearbooks or census reports.
+They will often be a derived product of microdata.

+-   **Indicators and time series**: Indicators are summary (or aggregated) measures derived from observed facts (often from microdata).
+When repeated over time at a regular frequency, the indicators form a time series.

+-   **Geographic datasets and geographic data services**: Geographic (or geospatial) data identify and depict geographic locations, boundaries, and characteristics of the surface of the earth.
+They can be provided in the form of datasets or data services (web applications).

+-   **Text**: Text is data.
+Using natural language processing (NLP) techniques, text can be converted into structured information.
+NLP tools and models like named entity recognition, topic modeling, word embeddings, sentiment analysis, text summarization, and others make it possible to extract quantitative information from unstructured textual input.

+-   **Images**: This refers to photos or images available in electronic format.
+Images can be processed using machine learning algorithms (for purposes of classification or other).
+Note that satellite or remote sensing imagery are considered here as geographic (raster) data, not as images.

+-   **Videos**.

+-   **Scripts**: Although they are not data *per se*, we also consider the programs and scripts used to edit, transform, tabulate, analyze and visualize data as resources that need to be documented, catalogued, and disseminated in data catalogs.

-## External resources
+### External resources

 Resources of any type, available in an electronic file or URL, that you may want to attach to an entry metadata.

-## Adding external resources

 Specific simple metadata schema.

 Produce some metadata, then indicate file or URL.
 Then publish attached to an entry.

 At any time, can add or delete a resource to a catalog.

 RDF in Nesstar; otherwise can generate with API or in NADA.

-## Adding an entry: approaches
+## Adding an entry: multiple approaches

-To add an entry to your catalog, three approaches are possible (although not all apply to all data types): loading pre-existing metadata files, creating an entry from scratch in NADA, and using the NADA API.
-The first two approaches rely on the NADA administrator interface, the third one on the API and the use of NADAR (R package) or PyNADA (Python library).
+A new entry can be added to a NADA catalog in different manners.
+We already mentioned that this can be done using either the web interface, or the catalog API and a programming language.
+The way an entry will be added to a catalog also depends on the form in which the metadata are available.
+- Metadata compliant with one of the recognized standards and schemas may be provided "ready for upload" in electronic files.
+In such case, the process will consist of uploading the metadata file(s), uploading the related resource files (data, documents, etc.), and selecting data dissemination options (access policy).
+Uploading such files can be done using the web interface or the API.
+- Metadata can be created from scratch for a new entry in the NADA web interface.
+- A new entry and the related metadata can be created and published using the NADA API.

+We briefly present below these three options.
+In subsequent sections, we will describe how they are applied (when available) to each data type.

-## Loading metadata files
+### Loading metadata files

 When metadata files compliant with a metadata standard or schema recognized by NADA are available (typically generated using a specialized metadata editor), these files can be uploaded in NADA using the administrator interface.
 The interface will still be used to upload the related resource files, to add a logo/thumbnail, to specify the access policy.
 This approach currently applies to microdata and to geographic datasets.
 It will be added to other data types in future releases of NADA.

 To use this approach, you will need to access the page in the administrator interface where you can add, edit, and delete entries.

-Click on **Studies \> Manage studies** and select the collection in which you want to add an entry (if you have not created collections, the only option will be the Central Data Catalog).
+Click on **Studies** > **Manage studies** and select the collection in which you want to add an entry (if you have not created collections, the only option will be the Central Data Catalog).

 ![](~@imageBase/images/image92.png)

 A list of entries previously entered in the catalog/collection will be displayed, with options to search and filter them.

 ![](~@imageBase/images/image93.png)

 In this page, the **Add study** button will allow you to access the pages where entries can be added.

 ![](~@imageBase/images/image94.png)

-## Creating an entry from scratch
+### Creating an entry from scratch

 The metadata can be created directly in NADA, using the embedded metadata editor.
 This approach will also require access to the "Add entry" page of the NADA administrator interface (see above).
 The option is available for all data types but is recommended only for data that require limited metadata (such as images, or documents).
 For other types of data, manually generating comprehensive metadata can be a very tedious process (e.g., for microdata where metadata related to hundreds if not thousands of variables would have to be manually entered).

-## Using the API
+### Using the catalog API

 Metadata can also be generated programmatically, for example using R or Python, and uploaded to NADA using the API and the NADAR package of PyNADA library.
 This option allows automation of many tasks and offers the additional advantage of transparency and replicability.
 For administrators with knowledge of R and/or Python, this is a recommended approach except for microdata (for which the best approach is to use a specialized metadata editor).
 The metadata generated programmatically must comply with one of the metadata standards and schemas used by NADA, documented in the NADA API and in the Guide on the Use of Metadata Schemas.

 If you use this approach, you will need an API key with administrator privileges.
 API keys must be kept strictly confidential.
 Avoid entering them in clear in your scripts, as you may accidentally reveal your API key when sharing your scripts (if that happens, immediately cancel your key, and issue a new one).

 Once you have obtained a key (issued by a NADA administrator), you will have to enter it (and the URL of the catalog you are administering) before you implement any of the catalog administration functions available in NADAR or PyNADA.
 This will be the first commands in your R or Python scripts.
 It is done as follows:

 Using R: